Inedo/inedo-docs/ProGet/packages/repackaging.md

 show-subheadings-in-nav: true
 ---

 Prerelease versioning is a package-naming best practice.
-Ddding contextual information directly into the package name indicates package quality and prevents production-unready packages from being used in production.
+Adding contextual information directly into the package name indicates package quality and prevents production-unready packages from being used in production.
 [Repackaging](/docs/proget/packages/repackaging/#repackage) -ci or -rc prerelease packages in ProGet ensures that only tested and validated packages move forward for production use.

 *Example prerelease and stable package versions:*